ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

 Before we go into detail of the `restrict` keyword, let's first demonstrate the problem.

-Let's consider this C code, which is a variation of the one in [wikipedia](https://en.wikipedia.org/wiki/Restrict):
+Let's consider this C code:
 ```C
 #include <stdint.h>
 #include <stdio.h>